rfdearborn/nanoTemplate/README.md

 ## configuration

 The main model is defined in `model.py`.
-Parameters and their defaults are defined in `train.py`, and are mostly the same as in the original repo.
-They can be overriden by files in `config/`.
+Parameters and their defaults are defined in `train.py`, and are mostly the same as in the original repo but with these notable additions:

+- `multiple_choice_benchmarks`: a list of DeepEval benchmark classes to run on each eval interval
+- `train_datasets`, `val_datasets`: lists of `DatasetConfig` objects defining training and eval dataset streams

+Parameters can be overriden by files in `config/`.

 ## training